 People nowadays are comfortable with scrolling, hence, to be likely above the fold is important.
 In 90’s, scrolling was a challenge for the designers due to the limited devices to access them through, so the important stuff is intentionally placed at the top.
 Luckily, a lot of great changes happened in past years, and users don’t bother with scrolling nowadays even they enjoy it.
 In fact, this is an efficient approach, as you do not need to click through multiple screens or pages.
 Therefore, above the fold is not a problem anymore.

 Many or almost all of us have interest in the design where content flows smoothly, no matter for what device it is accessing through.
 Thanks to the responsive web design and its core of fixing layout issues.
 With all advancements and ease that HTML5 responsive design provides have made it still demanding.
 It allows you to provide a positive user experience that is entirely same on the screen of all sizes whether it is smart handheld device and computing device.

-Despite responsive environment, is it meaningful to discuss about the fold or should we take them together!
-The fold approach is entirely different as it provides different view in portrait and landscape orientation while accessing through smart handheld devices of different screen sizes.
+Despite the responsive environment, is it meaningful to discuss about the fold or should we take them together!
+The fold approach is entirely different as it provides a different view of portrait and landscape orientation while accessing through smart handheld devices of different screen sizes.
 Nevertheless, the content which is displayed on initial loading is still considered.

 Find your path.
 Is it scrolling?

 The research indicates that the presence of scrollbar in a website is enough to define there is something more to read.
 To take a step closer towards scrolling, Apple, a renowned company, had made a default setting where there was no scrollbar.
 It shows folks do scroll.
 They are familiar with it and do not need any visual clue anymore.
 If visitors are interested in the content you have published, they definitely scroll down.